manifold-systems/manifold/manifold-core-parent/manifold/README.md

 ```
 javac -Amanifold.source.class:com.example.MySpecialTypeManifold=.* ...
 ```
->Note, as a reminder, the javac command line arguments are additive with respect to types compiled to disk.
+>As a reminder, the javac command line arguments are additive with respect to types compiled to disk.
 As a general
 >rule Manifold types referenced in Java source are _always_ compiled, regardless of command line argument constraints.

 ## Adding Source Paths